dreadl0ck/zeus/wiki/docs/README.md

 Similar to GNU Make, ZEUS offers stopping shellscript execution, if a line returned an error code != 0.

-This Behaviour can be disabled in the config by using the **StopOnError** option.
+This behaviour can be disabled globally in the config by using the **StopOnError** option.
+Additionally, each command can override this setting using the **stopOnError** field in the command definition.
 Other languages such as python or ruby have this behaviour by default.

 Signals to the ZEUS shell will be passed to the scripts, that means handling signals inside the scripts is possible.